 Tracking adjustments and kerning corrections with the ALT and Cursor Keys shortcut combo is still much faster than manually laying out the individual letter graphics from my original marquee sign pack!

-Those free marquee bulb sign downloads have been updated to include a Color Font alongside the original PNG and PSD graphics, but you’re welcome to download the Color Fonts right here to experiment with them yourself.
+Those marquee bulb sign downloads have been updated to include a Color Font alongside the original PNG and PSD graphics, but you’re welcome to download the Color Fonts right here to experiment with them yourself.